-Adding in some emotional, donor-centric messaging can get donors unstuck from making habitual, transactional gifts.
+Adding in some emotional, donor-centric year-end messaging can get donors unstuck from making habitual, transactional gifts.

 The best way to get donors to move beyond habitual is if you put some thought into the equation and prevent bad habits from solidifying.
 Only then will your donor be inspired to match your thoughtfulness.

 Are you taking the time to be thoughtful?

 Rather than focusing on time of year or tax deductibility, focus on something that triggers your donor’s empathy.
 Add some emotional prompts in your e-appeal header that cause the donor to visualize what will happen if they give/don’t give.

 - “Get homeless off the street before winter cold sets in” [Donor visualizes people freezing – unless they give.]